-Our Big Spell Mage deck guide goes through the ins-and-outs of this updated deck from The Boomsday Project expansion!
+Our Big Spell Mage deck guide goes through the ins-and-outs of this updated deck from the Rastakhan’s Rumble expansion!
 This guide will teach you how to mulligan, pilot, and substitute cards for this archetype.

 Introduction to Big Spell Mage